omarbakker/ppt2_solution/README.md

 > The skeleton source code for this question is in the package `fibonacciTransform`.
 You have to implement the methods `isPossible_onlyOneDoubling` and `isPossible` in the class `FibTransform`.

 You are given an integer `n` and you want to determine if it is possible to transform `n` to a Fibonacci number in at most `m` steps, where `m` is also a given bound.
 At each step, you can:
-* add 1 to the number at hand,
+* add 1 to the number at hand (addition step),
-* or double it (multiply by 2).
+* or multiply it by 2 (doubling step).

 Implement two methods:

-1. The first method, `isPossible_onlyOneDoubling`, where you check if `n` can be transformed into a Fibonacci number using *at most* one doubling step.
-The number of steps permitted is at most `m`. **If you complete only this method correctly then you will receive partial credit of 50% for this question.**
+1. The first method, `isPossible_onlyOneDoubling`, where you check if `n` can be transformed into a Fibonacci number using *at most* one doubling step and any number of addition steps.
+The number of steps permitted is at most `m`.
+The doubling does not have to be the first or last step (see the examples). **If you complete only this method correctly then you will receive partial credit of 50% for this question.**

 2. The second method, `isPossible`, generalizes the earlier method to permit any number of `+ 1` or `* 2` operations as long as the total number of operations is no more than `m`.